American Society of Civil Engineers: The American Society of Civil Engineers and Architects

 During the 1840s, professional organizations continued to develop and organize in the United States.
-The organizers motives were largely to "improve common standards, foster research, and disseminate knowledge through meetings and publications."
+The organizers' motives were largely to "improve common standards, foster research, and disseminate knowledge through meetings and publications."
 Unlike earlier associations such as the American Philosophical Society, these newer associations were not seeking to limit membership as much as pursue "more specialized interests."
 Examples of this surge in new professional organizations in America were the American Statistical Association (1839), American Ethnological Society (1842), American Medical Association (1847), American Association for the Advancement of Science, (1848) and National Education Association (1852).

-During this same period of association incorporations on the 1840s, attempts were again made at organizing an American engineer association.
-They succeeded at first with the Boston Society of Civil Engineers, organized in 1848 and then in October 1852, with an effort to organize a Society of Civil Engineers and Architects in New York.
+During this same period of association incorporations in the 1840s, attempts were again made at organizing an American engineer association.
+They succeeded at first with the Boston Society of Civil Engineers, organized in 1848, and then in October 1852, with an effort to organize a Society of Civil Engineers and Architects in New York.
 Led by Alfred W. Craven, Chief Engineer of the Croton Aqueduct and future ASCE president, the meeting resolved to incorporate the society under the name "American Society of Civil Engineers And Architects".
+The founding meeting was held on November 5, 1852, in the offices of the Croton Aqueduct Department at the Rotunda in City Hall Park, Manhattan.
 Membership eligibility was restricted to "civil, geological, mining and mechanical Engineers, architects, and other persons who, by profession, are interested in the advancement of science."
 James Laurie was elected the society's first president.
 At an early meeting of the Board of Direction in 1852, instructions were given for the incorporation of the "American Society of Civil Engineers and Architects" but this was the proper steps were never taken, and therefore this name never legally belonged to the association.
-The ASCE held its first meetings at the Croton Aqueduct Department building in City Hall Park, Manhattan.
+The ASCE held its first meetings at the Croton Aqueduct Department building in City Hall Park.
 The meetings only went through 1855 and with the advent of the American Civil War, the society suspended its activities.